Leveraging Multi-Modal Information to Enhance Dataset Distillation: Experiments

 \subsection{Ablation study}

-We extend our evaluation to higher-resolution images (\(256\times256\)), with results presented in Table~\ref{tab:imagenetsubset256}.
-Increasing image resolution introduces additional challenges, such as greater computational complexity, more fine-grained details to capture, and increased variance in object appearances.
-Our approach consistently improves performance across all subsets in cross-architecture evaluations, demonstrating its effectiveness in handling high-resolution data.
-The caption matching method (Cap Match) demonstrates a notable improvement of \(17.9\%\) (\(44.1\) vs. \(37.4\)) on the \textit{ImNet-A} subset, indicating its effectiveness in enhancing classification performance.
-Similarly, the masked gradient matching method (Masked DC) achieves an improvement of \(6.8\%\) (\(31.3\) vs. \(29.3\)) on the \textit{ImNet-E} subset, demonstrating its effectiveness in preserving essential object features while reducing the influence of background noise.
-This improvement implicates that our approach has better generalization to complex images and the methods enhance the ability of the model to extract robust and transferable features.

-Figure~\ref{fig:qualitative256} shows a qualitative comparison between two resolutions: \(128\times 128\) and \(256\times 256\).
-The higher-resolution images exhibit enhanced spatial coherence and finer object details compared to their lower-resolution counterparts.
-This improvement is particularly evident in the refined textures, such as the increased number of clouds in the sky and the more clearly defined body parts of the Ruddy Turnstone.
-These enhancements contribute to greater interpretability, making the synthesized images more structurally coherent.
+We extend our evaluation to higher-resolution images (\(256\times256\)), with results in Table~\ref{tab:imagenetsubset256}.
+Increasing image resolution introduces additional challenges, such as greater computational complexity and more fine-grained details to capture.
+Our approach consistently improves performance across all \(5\) subsets in cross-architecture evaluations.
+The caption matching method (Cap Match) demonstrates a notable improvement of \(17.9\%\) (\(44.1\) vs. \(37.4\)) on the ImNet-A subset.
+The masked gradient matching method (Masked DC) achieves an improvement of \(6.8\%\) (\(31.3\) vs. \(29.3\)) on the ImNet-E subset.
+This improvement confirms that the proposed approach has better generalization to complex images.
+The results from Cap ConvNet and Masked ConvNet show higher performance when both distillation and classification use ConvNet model.
+Figure~\ref{fig:qualitative256} shows qualitative comparisons between two image resolutions: \(128\times 128\) and \(256\times 256\).
+The higher-resolution images exhibit finer object details, such as the increased number of clouds in the sky and the clearer body parts of the Ruddy Turnstone.